 DocuSign vs. Adobe Sign – Which tool should You choose?

-Although both are completely adequate for digitally signing documents, the right tool for you will depend on your individual needs:
+Although both are completely suitable for digitally signing documents, the right tool for you will depend on your individual needs:

 Adobe Sign: Best for small companies and individuals